pactumjs/pactumjs.github.io/request-making.md

 await pactum.spec().delete('http://domain.com/user');
 ```

-In general, we set the base url to a constant value during API Testing.
+In general, we set the base url to a constant value and just mention the HTTP path in test cases.
 See [Request Settings](request-making?id=request-settings) to learn more about default configuration.

 <!-- tabs:start -->